confluentinc/demo-dsp-fraud-detection/README.md

    ```

 ### Connect to the Web UI
-To connect to the Web UI and create transactions we will need to port forward the pod connection to our localhost
+To connect to the Web UI and create transactions, we will need to port forward the pod connection to our localhost.

 1. Port forward from Kubernetes Pod to LocalHost
    ```bash